Welcome to My Teaching Portfolio

 A Little About Me

-I'm a graduate student and teaching fellow in the MFA program at UMass, Boston.
-I'm also a fiction writer, a published journalist, a creative writing teacher, a father, a husband, and a dog-dad.
-Most recently, I've had the privilege of teaching 200-level creative writing to University of Massachusetts undergraduates.
+I'm a fiction writer, a published journalist, a creative writing teacher, a father, a husband, and a dog-dad.
+Most recently, I've had the privilege of teaching 200-level creative writing and 100-level composition to University of Massachusetts undergraduates.

-Once I started teaching, I began to discover something unusual about my undergraduates.
-Many of them didn't understand how or why writing in college was different from the writing they did in high school.
+When I first started teaching, I discovered something unusual about my undergraduates.
+Many didn't understand how writing in college was different from writing they did in high school.
 Some students leaned on personal narrative or the five-paragraph essay, as many were taught those genres were what constituted “good” writing.
-Many were eager to do well in their courses, but struggled to determine what their college professors wanted.
+Additionally, many were eager to do well in their college courses, but struggled to determine what their professors wanted.
 Some even resigned themselves to being “bad” writers.

-During my time as both an undergraduate and a graduate student, I learned that writing isn't just something that people are good or bad at.
-Instead, it's a discipline that can be taught much like history or mathematics.
-So, I wanted to find a way to fix my students' misconceptions.
-I wanted to help them realize that if they wanted to, they could learn to be better writers.
+During my time as both an undergraduate and a graduate student, I learned that writing isn't just something that people are either good or bad at doing.
+Instead, it's a discipline that can be taught---much like history or mathematics.
+As a teacher, I wanted to find a way to fix my students' misconceptions.
+I wanted to help them realize that with a little effort, they could learn to be better writers.

-Most of all, I wanted to offer students the confidence to tackle college writing by unlocking some of the mysteries that surround it.
-I believe accomplishing those goals starts with a solid understanding of first-year composition from both a theoretical and a practical perspective.
+My instruction offers students the confidence to tackle college writing by unlocking some of the mysteries that surround it.
+Accomplishing those goals starts with a solid understanding of writing from both a theoretical and a practical perspective.

 This portfolio is a culmination of my research into the field as well as its practical application.
-It distills much of the current scholarship into a theory of writing, and a theory of writing pedagogy in a way that will best benefit first-year composition students.
-Included here are also course materials born from these theories for use in the composition classroom.
+It distills much of the current scholarship into a theory of writing, and a theory of writing pedagogy in a way that will best benefit college-level writing students.
+Included here are also course materials born from these theories I've created for use in the classroom.